 Any kind of forced treatment has the potential to succeed, although informal forced treatment by friends or family tends to be more effective, and is very commonplace among individuals in drug or alcohol treatment.
 Individuals may be pushed into rehab by loved ones initially, but once there, they are able to recognize their need for help and commit to the process of recovery.

 Do you think forced addiction treatment works?
-Send us an email and share your story of addiction at email@example.com
+Send us an email and share your story of addiction anonymously at [email protected]

 Read Part II of our forced addiction treatment series